Cambridge's Affordable Housing Overlay

 Unfortunately, with massive price increases for land in the city, the ability to purchase new property on which to build homes for these families has all but stopped in Cambridge.
 Market rate developers can outbid affordable housing developers every time, because the revenue they will generate in redeveloping the property gives them tremendous purchasing power, outstripping the resources of affordable housing non-profits.

-To work to resolve that, the City has proposed a change to the zoning code to allow housing developers a more relaxed set of rules on how large buildings can be -- if they create 100% affordable units.
+To work to resolve that, the City has passed a change to the zoning code to allow housing developers a more relaxed set of rules on how large buildings can be -- if they create 100% affordable units.

 The proposal opens up new potential for creating affordable housing units, at lower cost, throughout Cambridge.